Niel-Reitmann/Niels-Blog/blogposts/1monthlearnings.md

 An analogy;

-If you are going on a trip and have your exact timeline and destination schedule planned, you essentially get rid of all the other potential options that you might have come across with less rigidity.
-Some of these options you don't even know exist but could be the best.
+If you are going on a trip and have your exact timeline and destination schedule planned, you're getting rid of all the other potential options that you might have come across with less rigidity.
+Some of these destinations you didn't even know existed could have been the best.

 Rather, every decision should, in a perfect world, end in a net positive of new doors opened (more overall exposure, not less).
+At least while you are in your teenage years.

 When you are young and your understanding is as limited as it’ll ever be.
-Be bold, don’t buy too deeply into many narratives, and try not to let your environment determine your direction.
+Be bold, don’t buy too deeply into many narratives, and be concious of not letting your environment determine your direction.

 **Obsession v Balance**

 I hesitate to mention this one just yet because I’m not sure I’ve reached a satisfactory understanding.
-The question here that I’ve been asking myself is basically this; is it necessary to have a constant obsession for your work/career or should you maintain balance with things like exercise, going out, etc.
+The question here that I’ve been asking myself is this; does greatness only come from extremes?

-Can be summarised as; does greatness only come from extremes?
+I.e. is it necessary to have a constant obsession for your work/career or should you maintain balance with things like exercise, going out, etc. if you want to do something big.

 After lots of discussions I’ve reached a point where I see this as less black and white.

 If you genuinely feel like working on some sort of project and it’s a weekend, if that’s going to give you energy, do it.
-Don’t let the abstract idea of it being a weekend take that away from you.
+Don’t let the idea of it being a weekend take that away from you.
 You’ll probably end up feeling even more shit because you didn’t do it.

 I think what adds difficulty to this topic is discipline.
 How do you know that if you don’t want to do something, it’s not just out of laziness?
 I reckon that is something you just have to figure out overtime by understanding yourself and building decent systems into your life.